-- strive to develop internationally minded children who live the IB learner profile - promote intercultural understanding and awareness, including greater understanding of Aboriginal and Torres Strait Islander ways of knowing and being - support children to develop a sense of place, identify and a connection to the land - support students to maintain their first language and learn English or another additional language, and - build on children's interests, abilities, cultures and previous learning experiences.
+- strive to develop internationally minded children who live the IB learner profile, - promote intercultural understanding and awareness, including greater understanding of Aboriginal and Torres Strait Islander ways of knowing and being, - support children to develop a sense of place, identify and a connection to the land, - support students to maintain their first language and learn English or another additional language, and - build on children's interests, abilities, cultures and previous learning experiences.

-We enhance the learning and development of all children by engaging in ongoing learning and reflective practice.
+We enhance the learning, development and well-being of all children by engaging in ongoing professional learning, collaboration, reflective practice and embedding of the IB Learner Profile attributes .
 At our preschools, the educators:

-- view themselves as co-learners with the children and families - continually engage in professional inquiry - develop professional knowledge and skills to provide the best possible learning experiences for all children, and - engage in ongoing assessment of learning and reflections to refine and develop the educational program.
+- view themselves as co-learners with the children and families, - continually engage in professional inquiry, - develop professional knowledge and skills to provide the best possible learning experiences for all children, and - engage in ongoing assessment of learning and reflections to refine and develop the educational program.